 As you can see, the number of cases world-wide is growing steadily with a dent in the middle of the total (confirmed) case curve.
 We will discuss this later.
 The number of people who recovered from COVID-19 also grows steadily.
 So does the number of deaths, although – fortunately – at a much slower rate.

 The difference between the total number of cases and the total number of recovered cases is the number of people that is sick at a given point of time.
 This corresponds to the visible parts of the yellow bars in the above figure.
 Let us call these the active cases.
 Active cases are a very interesting statistic.
-They are plotted in orange (or slightly lighter medium green) in the subsequent panels.
+They are plotted in orange in the subsequent panels.
 The following panel shows the active cases in the place of of the recovered cases.

 Note that the active cases are not a cumulative statistic.
 Total cases, recovered cases, and deaths are cumulative numbers, so they can never grow smaller.
 Active cases can – and eventually will – grow smaller.